irish1986/dotfiles/README.md

 The `all.yml` [file](https://raw.githubusercontent.com/irish1986/dotfiles/main/inventory/group_vars/all.yml) allows you to personalize your setup to your needs.
 These settings are system wide configurations mostly based on user and accounts.

-The role `default.yml`

- `all.yml` [file](https://raw.githubusercontent.com/irish1986/dotfiles/main/inventory/group_vars/all.yml) allows you to personalize your setup to your needs.
-These settings are system wide configurations mostly based on user and accounts.

-This file will be created in the file located at `~/.dotfiles/inventory/group_vars/all.yaml`
+The role `default.yml`.
+This file will be created in the file located at `~/.dotfiles/inventory/group_vars/all.yaml`.
 After all setup configuration is complete, you can cntinue to [Install this dotfiles](#install) and including your desired settings.

 ### Secrets